 a clear voice, share and learn across borders, being facilitated by sound governance.
 Together with our key stakeholders and partners we will engage to implement our vision.

 As a part of EASPD’s implementation of the Strategy and to achieve the greater participation of members “Commit!
-Delivering the Support Services of Tomorrow” is available in tendifferent languages:
+Delivering the Support Services of Tomorrow” is available in 11 different languages:

-English French German Greek Spanish Italian Romanian Bulgarian Latvian Albanian
+English French German Greek Italian Romanian Bulgarian Spanish Latvian Macedonian Albanian